kikoas1995/kikoas1995.github.io/_posts/2020-08-20-From-XXE-OOB-to-NTLM-thief.md

 title: From XXE OoB to NTLM thief
 published: true
 ---
-# [](#header-1) From XXE to NTLM thief!

-Long time no read!
 I am writing this post because of a recent chain of cool vulnerabilities I got the opportuninty to exploit during a pentest.

 For security reasons, I am not going to reveal the name of the company, although the bugs have been (or `should` be) mitigated.
 The vulnerability got to compromise an API through an [XXE OOB](another-page) vulnerability, from where I could read local files and also exfiltrate valuable data, such as domain name, username and NTLM hash.
 Finally, I `sorta` got access to a port scan just to look for internal ports.